-- 209. Plaintiff Lucero has standing to pursue this claim because he suffered injury in fact as a result of Defendants' actions as forth herein.
-Prior to filing this action, Plaintiff Lucero purchased Tommie Copper Products in reliance upon Defendants' advertising or marketing claims. - 210.
-Defendants' business practices as alleged herein constitute unfair, deceptive, untrue, and misleading advertising under California Business and Professions Code section 17500, et seq. (the "Code") because Defendants advertise Tommie Copper Products in a manner that is untrue and misleading, and that Defendants knew or reasonably should have known its advertisement to be untrue or misleading.
-In fact, Defendants' Products fail to perform or conform as advertised because copper-infused products do not relieve pain, including arthritis and other chronic joint and muscular pain; do not aid in injury management and/or repair injured tissue; do not accelerate or speed recovery; and do not improve in muscular power, strength, and endurance. - 211.
-Defendants' wrongful business practices caused injury to Plaintiff Lucero and California Sub-Class members. - 212.
-California's False Advertising Law ("FAL"), Bus. & Prof. Code §§ 17500, et seq., makes it "unlawful for any person to make or disseminate or cause to be made or disseminated before the public in this state, ... in any advertising device ... or in any other manner or means whatever, including over the Internet, any statement concerning ... personal property or services, professional or otherwise, or performance or disposition thereof, which is untrue or misleading and which is known, or which by the exercise of reasonable care should be known, to be untrue or misleading." - 213.
+- 226. Plaintiff Lucero has standing to pursue this claim because he suffered injury in fact as a result of Defendants' actions as forth herein.
+Prior to filing this action, Plaintiff Lucero purchased Tommie Copper Products in reliance upon Defendants' advertising or marketing claims. - 227.
+Defendants' business practices as alleged herein constitute unfair, deceptive, untrue, and misleading advertising under California Business and Professions Code section 17500, et seq. because Defendants advertise Tommie Copper Products in a manner that is untrue and misleading, and that Defendants knew or reasonably should have known their advertisements to be untrue and/or misleading.
+In fact, Defendants' Products fail to perform or conform as advertised because copper-infused products do not relieve pain, including arthritis and other chronic joint and muscular pain; do not aid in injury management and/or repair injured tissue; do not accelerate or speed recovery; and do not improve muscular power, strength, and endurance. - 228.
+Defendants' wrongful business practices caused injury to Plaintiff Lucero and California Sub-Class Members. - 229.
+California's False Advertising Law ("FAL"), Cal.
+Bus. & Prof. Code §§ 17500, et seq., makes it "unlawful for any person to make or disseminate or cause to be made or disseminated before the public in this state, . . . in any advertising device . . . or in any other manner or means whatever, including over the Internet, any statement concerning . . . personal property or services, professional or otherwise, or performance or disposition thereof, which is untrue or misleading and which is known, or which by the exercise of reasonable care should be known, to be untrue or misleading." - 230.
 Defendants committed acts of false advertising, as defined by § 17500, by making the Misrepresentations.

-- 214. Defendants knew or should have known, through the exercise of reasonable care that the Misrepresentations were untrue and misleading. - 215.
-Defendants' actions in violation of § 17500 were false and misleading such that the general public is and was likely to be deceived. - 216.
-Plaintiffs, the Class and California Sub-Class members suffered lost money or property as a result of Defendants' FAL violations because they would not have purchased Tommie Copper Products if they knew the truth about the product. - 217.
-Pursuant to Section 17535 of the Code, Plaintiff Lucero and the California Sub-Class members seek an order of this Court enjoining Defendants from continuing to engage in deceptive business practices, false advertising, and any other act prohibited by law, including those set forth in the Complaint. - 218.
+- 231. Defendants knew or should have known, through the exercise of reasonable care that the Misrepresentations were untrue and/or misleading. - 232.
+Defendants' actions in violation of § 17500 were false and misleading such that the general public is, and was, likely to be deceived. - 233.
+Plaintiffs, the Class, and California Sub-Class Members suffered lost money or property as a result of Defendants' FAL violations because they would not have purchased Tommie Copper Products, or would not have paid as much for them, if they knew the truth about the Products. - 234.
+Pursuant to Cal.
+Bus. & Prof. Code § 17535, Plaintiff Lucero and the California Sub-Class Members seek an order of this Court enjoining Defendants from continuing to engage in deceptive business practices, false advertising, and any other act prohibited by law, including those set forth in the Complaint. - 235.
 Plaintiff Lucero and the California Sub-Class also seek an order for disgorgement and restitution of all monies from sale of Tommie Copper Products, which were unjustly acquired through its wrongful business practice.

-COUNT VIII (Unfair Competition Law, §§ 17200 et seq.)
+COUNT VIII (Unfair Competition Law, Cal.
+Bus. & Prof. Code §§ 17200, et seq.)

-- 219. Plaintiff Lucero and Class Members re-allege and incorporate by reference each and every allegation set forth above, and further allege as follows: - 220.
-Plaintiff Lucero brings Count VIII individually and on behalf of members of the California Sub-Class against Defendants. - 221.
-Defendants are subject to the Unfair Competition Law ("UCL"), Bus. & Prof. Code §§ 17200 et seq.
-The UCL provides, in pertinent part: "Unfair competition shall mean and include unlawful, unfair or fraudulent business practices and unfair, deceptive, untrue or misleading advertising"
+- 236. Plaintiff Lucero and Class Members re-allege and incorporate by reference each and every allegation set forth above, and further allege as follows: - 237.
+Plaintiff Lucero brings Count VIII individually and on behalf of members of the California Sub-Class against Defendants. - 238.
+Defendants are subject to the Unfair Competition Law ("UCL"), Cal.
+Bus. & Prof. Code §§ 17200, et seq.
+The UCL provides, in pertinent part: "Unfair competition shall mean and include unlawful, unfair or fraudulent business practices and unfair, deceptive, untrue or misleading advertising . . . . "